girardinsamuel/masonite-inertia/README.md

 Inertia requires an adapter for each backend framework.

 This repo contains the Masonite server-side adapter for [Inertia.js](https://inertiajs.com/).
-You can find the legacy Inertia PingCRM demo with Masonite here [demo](https://github.com/girardinsamuel/pingcrm-masonite).
+[Work In Progress] You can find the legacy Inertia PingCRM demo with Masonite here [demo](https://github.com/girardinsamuel/pingcrm-masonite).

 ## Features